F0lak/dm_open_ref/ref/atom/movable/var/animate_movement.md

 want.

-`SYNC_STEPS` is intended for objects that move in unison as part of a larger \"conglomerate\" object.
-You should set the movement animation to `SYNC_STEPS` on all but a single \"head\" object, which will serve as the leader when choosing pixel step sizes.
+`SYNC_STEPS` is intended for objects that move in unison as part of a larger "conglomerate" object.
+You should set the movement animation to `SYNC_STEPS` on all but a single "head" object, which will serve as the leader when choosing pixel step sizes.
 If you do not use `SYNC_STEPS`, there are cases where the pixel offsets of objects may get out of sync during motion, causing the object to visually break up.